CS-W4121/cs-w4121.github.io/homeworks/hw3.md

 user    1m37.850s
 sys     0m4.705s
 ```
+**Deliverables:**
+..* Completion time of the training task.
+..* Average examples per second during training
+..* Final accuracy of evaluation.
+..* Loss of the model.

 2) We are going to continue to run more training runs.
 Note that we should have saved a checkpoint.
 So our job will be continued from this checkpoint.
 The step number should start from 1000 onwards.
 The following command will run until the number of global steps is 2000.
 ```